Wednesday, November 18, 2009

 Spiders

 Huge spiders are everywhere.
 I go with a jar to try and trap one and put it outside.
 Its thorax turns out to be some sort of spring-trap: when I got near it, it bursts and it shoots some kind of shrapnel into my left hand.
-I look at the wounds and see that there are large green seeds in embedded in my hand.
+I look at the wounds and see that there are large green seeds embedded in my hand.
 I start to work them out with my other hand--there are many in a wound just below the joint of my left thumb.
 When I have worked several of them out, I realize that my thumb is now only attached to my hand by a small flap of skin.
 I will need to go to the emergency room.
 I am trying not to panic.

 Monday, January 26, 2009